nipafx/nipafx.dev/content/articles/2017-09-11-five-command-line-options-hack-java-module-system.md

 ### Relying On Weak Encapsulation

-The Java 9 runtime [allows illegal access by default to code on the class path](java-9-migration-guide#illegal-access-to-internal-apis) with nothing more than a warning.
+The Java 9-15 runtimes [allow illegal access by default to code on the class path](java-9-migration-guide#illegal-access-to-internal-apis) with nothing more than a warning.
-That's great to run unprepared applications on Java 9, but I advise against relying on that during a proper build because it allows new illegal accesses to slip by unnoticed.
+That's great to run unprepared applications on newer Java versions, but I advise against relying on that during a proper build because it allows new illegal accesses to slip by unnoticed.
 Instead, I collect all the `--add-exports` and `--add-opens` I need and then activate strong encapsulation at run time with `--illegal-access=deny`.

 <pullquote>Don't rely on weak encapsulation</pullquote>

+On Java 16, this default behavior switched to denying illegal access by default, but `--illegal-access` could be used to overwrite that.
+In Java 17 and later, there is no blanket escape hatch: the `--illegal-access` option becomes a no-op, but `--add-exports` and `--add-opens` remain in place for specific exceptions.

 ### The Pitfalls Of Command Line Options